 Elegant, glamorous and outrageously pink, no-one should be too surprised that flamingos can be queer.

-Both males and females form same-sex pairs, feeding, travelling and sleeping with their partners.
-Female pairs apparently engage in “full genital contact” and male pairs build super-sized nests to incubate, hatch and raise foster chicks.
+According to studies, female pairs engage in “full genital contact.”
+It seems that male pairs don’t so much, but they can build super-sized nests to incubate, hatch and raise foster chicks.
 Sometimes they have no previous experience with different-sex partners and sometimes they’re bi.

-One thing’s for certain though, they are always fabulous.
+One thing’s for certain, whatever flamingos are up to, they are always fabulous.

 Lesbian lizards, gay giraffes, bisexual red deer and sex-changing clownfish.
-This colouring book celebrates the diversity of animals and the ways in which our beautiful queer communities exist far beyond the realms of human culture.
+This colouring book celebrates the diversity of animals.
+We explore some of the ways in which our beautiful queer communities exist far beyond the realms of human culture.